-By car, Malacca or Melaka is just 3 hours away from Singapore and a very popular weekend getaway spot.
-You don’t get much time during such a short weekend getaway, so we are really here to make your life a tad bit easier with a comprehensive food guide.
+By car, Malacca (also spelled Melaka) is just 3 hours away from Singapore and is a very popular spot for a weekend getaway.
+You don’t really get much time during such a quick escape, so we’re here to make your life a bit easier with a comprehensive food guide.

 Our team went forth to try out Malacca’s famous Jonker Street eats and beyond, curating only the best and compiling into our very own ultimate Malacca food guide.
 We managed to hit a couple of bars along the way too.